President Jae In Moon to Adopt Dog from CARE

 President Moon, who already has a dog and two cats, promised to make South Korea a better place for animals as well as people.
 While pledging to increase the number of playgrounds for pets, feeding facilities for stray cats, and expanding Trap, Neuter & Release programs, he only promised to phase out South Korea’s internationally condemned dog meat trade, but offered no time-frame or other details.

-The First Dog Elect, named Tory, was rescued from a dog meat farm two years ago.
+The First Dog Elect, named Tori, was rescued from a dog meat farm two years ago.
 He is a 4-year-old mongrel who has languished in our adoption center for two years because of the prejudice against black dogs.
-President Moon said he wanted to remove the stigma surrounding, and promote the adoption of, black and mixed-breed dogs with his adoption of Tory.
+President Moon said he wanted to remove the stigma surrounding, and promote the adoption of, black and mixed-breed dogs with his adoption of Tori.

 We would like to take this opportunity to congratulate President Moon on his victory, and look forward to working with his administration in the future to improve the lives of animals in South Korea.